 - You can also proceed in fall if blooming is late.

-Tamarisk requires very little work because it lives very comfortably on dry terrain, and doesn’t need to be watered.
+Tamarisk requires very little work because it lives very comfortably on dry terrain, and doesn’t need any watering after the first year.

-In Europe, it essentially grows in the South, but it can also be found along the Atlantic coast, especially thanks to its high tolerance to sea spray.
+In Europe, it essentially grows in the South, but it also appears along the Atlantic coast, especially thanks to its high tolerance to sea spray.

 Wind makes this shrub particularly attractive, as it sways and dances with the wispy branches… a show that one never tires to admire.